mizunashi-mana/proglang-notes/README.md

 ### Dynamic Memory Management and Gabage Collection

+* Ueno, K., Ohori, A., & Otomo, T. (2011).
+An efficient non-moving garbage collector for functional languages.
+Proceeding of the 16th ACM SIGPLAN International Conference on Functional Programming - ICFP ’11, 196. https://doi.org/10.1145/2034773.2034802
+* Ueno, K., & Ohori, A. (2016).
+A fully concurrent garbage collector for functional programs on multicore processors.
+Proceedings of the 21st ACM SIGPLAN International Conference on Functional Programming, 51(9), 421–433. https://doi.org/10.1145/2951913.2951944
+* Gamari, B., & Dietz, L. (2020).
+Alligator collector: a latency-optimized garbage collector for functional programming languages.
+Proceedings of the 2020 ACM SIGPLAN International Symposium on Memory Management, 87–99. https://doi.org/10.1145/3381898.3397214

 ### I/O Management and Concurrency

 * Voellmy, A. R., Wang, J., Hudak, P., & Yamamoto, K. (2013).
 Mio: a high-performance multicore io manager for GHC.
 Proceedings of the 2013 ACM SIGPLAN Symposium on Haskell - Haskell ’13, 48(12), 129. https://doi.org/10.1145/2503778.2503790